-Before printing from these applications, make sure that the appropriate printer driver and Color Server PostScript printer description file (PPD) are installed on your computer, as described in Printing from Windows or Printing from Mac OS.
+Before printing from these applications, make sure that the appropriate printer driver and Color Server PPD (PostScript Printer Description) are installed on your computer, as described in Printing.

 NOTE: This document provides instructions for printing composites only.
 For information about printing color separations, see the documentation that accompanies the application.